on-api/on-api/2.5.0/spec_sp/products.md

 * Allows the CO to periodically list all product offerings from SPs for publishing in portals
 * Allows the CO to request product offerings on a specific access on-demand to ensure availability on that access

 ![image](../images/productoffering.png)

 ## Usage

+The SP responds with a list of products and associated offerings, each associated to at least one CO product.
+The same CO transmission product can be used in multiple product offerings, and the same SP product can have multiple variants of offerings showing different prices and conditions.

-This is illustrated in the image below where "1000/1000" is offered in three different variants of the same base productId but with different offeringIds.
-Since offeringId can also be used in multiple combinations of productId and offeringId, the CO must provide the combination of both when placing orders.
+The product offerings structure is illustrated in the image below where "100/100" is offered in three different variants having the same base productId but different offeringIds.
+Since offeringId can be used in multiple combinations of productId and offeringId, the CO must provide the combination of both when placing orders.

 ![image](../images/productoffering_structure.png)

 ## Request

+The request below is used to list all products and offerings made available by the SP in the CO network

 ```http
 GET products/
 Content-Type: application/json
 ```

-Add the "accessId" from the CO accesses API to list the specific services and campaigns available on that particular access point.
+Add the "accessId" from the CO accesses API to list offerings available on the specific access.
+The list shall only contain the offerings that the SP wants to deliver to the specific accessId.

 ```http
 GET products/[accessId]
 Content-Type: application/json
 ```

+Alternatively, the post method below can be used to list offerings on the specific access.
+When this endpoint is used, the CO has already performed a feasibility check and added the result in the request.

-Given an array of CO transmission products, the service provider responds with a list of product offering objects, each associated to at least one of the CO products.
-The same CO transmission product can be used in multiple different product offerings, and the same product offering can have multiple variants of the offering showing different prices and conditions.
+Given an array of CO transmission products, the service provider responds with a list of offerings available on the specific access.

-When this endpoint is used, the CO have already performed a feasibility check.
-The list shall only contain the offerings that the SP wants to deliver to the specific accessId.

-coProducts is the same field as services specified in the CO [accesses API](../spec/accesses.md)
+The "coProduct" is the same field as services/service specified in the CO endpoint [accesses API](../spec/accesses.md)

 ```http
 POST products/[accessId]